Shambhavigantla/shambhavigantla/README.md

 <h2>🤓 About Me</h2>

 - I am a tech enthusiast. 🤠
-- I am currently a second year Computer Science Student. 👨‍🎓
+- I am currently a third year Computer Science Student. 👨‍🎓
 - I have a keen interest in Competitive Programming, Web and Android Development, AI, and Open Source. 💻
 - I love solving real life problems through technology. 💡
 - I also like Designing.